fuzz-productions/iOSPlaybook/caching_and_persistence.md

 * Caching should only be done when absolutely necessary.
 * There should always be a strategy for syncing with the server
 * Cleanup of caches should be handled completely
-* Caching is complex, and therefore should be implemented and managed thoughtfully.
+* Caching is complex, and it should be implemented and managed thoughtfully.

 Caching is complex and generally context specific.
 For this reason, we have created a checklist of questions (and general guidelines) that run through common considerations that one should take into account when implementing a caching layer in an application.